-Aside from a slight incline and having to navigate over a few ice patches, the trail was fairly easy and more importantly – not too packed with people!
+Aside from a slight incline and having to navigate over a few ice patches, the Round Mountain National Recreation Trail was fairly easy and more importantly – not too packed with people!
 My only complaint is that it was mostly in the shade, so I didn’t get to enjoy the awesome sunshine I was looking forward to the entire time, but having the trail basically to ourselves helped make up for it.

 This trail isn’t anything amazing when compared to nearby RMNP trails, but it is a nice hike if you are looking for something new near Ft.
 Collins or Estes Park.
 And it also seemed to be popular with the pups, probably since you can’t bring them into the nearby Rocky Mountain National Park.